 The ABMS Member Boards may grant exceptions in instances of military deployment, acute illness, or other circumstances.
 Boards may make temporary alterations related to COVID-19.
 For more information, visit the ABMS COVID-19 page or contact the Member Board directly.

-When a candidate’s board eligibility lapses, the physician must cease and desist from making any representations of board eligibility.
+When a candidate’s board eligibility lapses, the individual must cease and desist from making any representations of board eligibility.
 Any violation of this rule is considered a breach of ethical standards of medical practice.
 The candidate no longer is eligible for certification in that specialty or subspecialty without first completing all requirements for re-establishing board eligibility set by the particular ABMS Member Board.
 Entering into this process may not restore board eligibility status.
 Each board determines whether a candidate can represent themselves as board eligible during the period in which they are completing requirements.
-The physician will not appear in the ABMS database or on ABMS Solutions displays/products.
+The individual will not appear in the ABMS database or on ABMS Solutions displays/products.

 What is the process to re-establish board eligibility?